 For the ongoing clients, online booking is provided.

-Fees are scheduled below the AASW recommended rate of $240/hr for a standard 50-60 minute session.
+Fees are scheduled below the AASW recommended rate of $270/hr for a standard 50-60 minute session.
+The additional fee will be charged for weekends and public holidays.
 Your out-of-pocket expenses will vary depending on your eligibility for any rebates.
 Any extra service requests such as providing a supporting letter will be charged according to the current AASW Recommended Fees.
 Please contact us for further clarification.

 REBATES AND BENEFITS

 Sunflower Mental Health and Wellbeing is a private billing practice.
 The amount of rebate or benefit you receive will depend on the scheme you qualify for, the type of service/s you require, your private health insurance policy, and any Medicare safety net qualifications.
 To receive your Medicare rebate, we must receive a compliant referral from your GP, psychiatrist or paediatrician, prior to your first consultation.
 Your medical professional is responsible for remedying any problems with initial referrals (e.g. if not Medicare compliant).
 Please note that you may only claim through one scheme for the same consultation.